-The result is net growth and stronger positioning, not churn.
+With office options that work harder, the result is net growth and stronger positioning, not churn.

 What does the London office reset really show?

-The London office market is undergoing deliberate capacity building by firms that expect to hire and scale.
+The London office space market is undergoing deliberate capacity building by firms that expect to hire and scale.
 Cushman and Wakefield reports 531 Central London deals covering 9.7 million square feet in 2024, with occupiers expanding space by 38% on average and creating 3.27 million square feet of net growth.
 This is the opposite of instability.

 Quality is the new filter.
 65% of all leased space in 2024 was Grade A, up from 45% pre-pandemic, with Q2 2025 take-up reaching a record 80% Grade A share, according to research from Cushman and Wakefield.